CraftAcademy/paps/README.md

 # Pap News

 Welcome to Pap News - _Spread the knowledge!_

 ## Description
 Week 8 Project of Craft Academy cohort January 2018.

-PapsNews is a newsagency Web Application used to share your local and international news directly on your device screen.
+PapsNews is a News Agency Web Application used to share your local and international news directly on your device screen.

 Once you land on the Homepage (https://....herokuapp.com/), you need to Signup in order to have access to the web contents (click on sign up in the navbar)